-Scenario Repair Award Reconstruction Award Relocation Award Single Ownership entity of the AHUS; located Outside the Floodplain \$60k rehabilitation cap + SSCCs cost on a case- by-case basis.
-Tenants will be offered relocation assistance under URA, as applicable.
-Reconstructed unit size based on applicant's household size.
-Tenants will be offered relocation assistance under URA, as applicable.
-May be allowed for unfeasible site conditions on a case-by-case basis.
+Scenario Repair Award Reconstruction Award Relocation Award Single \$60k rehabilitation cap + Reconstructed unit size May be allowed for unfeasible site Ownership SSCCs cost on a case- based on applicant's conditions on a case-by-case entity of the by-case basis. household size. basis.
+AHUS; located Tenants will be offered Tenants will be offered Outside the relocation assistance relocation assistance Floodplain under URA, as applicable. under URA, as applicable.
 (OF/SO)